 NOTE!
-If the Valve Feedback option is used, Shorting Jumper #JP2 on the I/O Board Must be inserted.
+If the Valve Feedback option is used, Shorting Jumper #JP2 on the I/O Board Must be inserted at the factory.

 2.12.7 SHIELD Terminals

 The two SHIELD terminals are used to terminate any shields used on sensor wires connected to the unit.
 Only shields must be connected to these terminals.